Why NeighborWoods and Tree Equity?

 A tree diaper is a watering mat that lays around the trunk of the tree under the mulch.
 The tree diaper can absorb rainwater and can retain water for up to one month, slowly dripping it into the root zone of the tree.
 It lasts for 5 years.

-What kind of trees are available?
+What species of trees are available?

 We plant over 50 different species and cultivars annually, but availability is determined by our partner nurseries.
 Our focus is on planting large native canopy trees.
 We work with the neighborhood champion to build a species list for each neighborhood.
-Examples of species we plant include: oak species, tulip poplar, black tupelo, american hornbeam, eastern red cedar, magnolia, & baldcypress.
+Examples of species we plant include: oak species, tulip poplar, black tupelo, american hornbeam, eastern red cedar, serviceberry, Eastern redbud, magnolia, & baldcypress.

 How many trees does one household qualify for?